Discreet Confidential Consultation (213) 374-3952

 Usually, the police try to counter some of these defenses in text messages, emails, or communications online between the alleged victim and the defendant.
 There are discussions specifically about the victim being under the age of 18.

-If you're being investigated or charged with statutory rape in Los Angeles, you've come to the right place because I've been doing this for 26 years.
-I've handled a lot of these cases.
+If you're being investigated or charged with statutory rape in Los Angeles, you've come to the right place.
+With 26 years of experience, I've handled a lot of these cases and know exactly how to handle them.

-I know exactly how to handle them, depending on what evidence the prosecutors have and what type of defense we might mount that will likely dictate what kind of a strategy we will take to properly defend you in statutory rape prosecution.
+I know exactly how to handle them, depending on what evidence the prosecutors have and what type of defense we might mount that will likely dictate what kind of a strategy we will take to defend you in statutory rape prosecution properly.
+Hedding Law Firm is a top-rated sex crime defense lawyer in Los Angeles County.
+We are here to help.

 About the Author